kareemy/lab5/README.md

   3. Add the NAVIGATION PROPERTIES specific to EF Core that are not included on the ERD.

 ## Task 2
-Add the studio "20th Century Fox" with the following movies -
+Add the studio "20th Century Fox" with the following movies:
-  a.
-Avatar Genre: Action
+  1. Avatar Genre: Action
-  b.
-Deadpool Genre: Action
+  2. Deadpool Genre: Action
-  c.
-Apollo 13  Genre: Drama
+  3. Apollo 13  Genre: Drama
-  d.
-The Martian  Genre: Sci-Fi
+  4. The Martian  Genre: Sci-Fi

 ## Task 3
 Add the studio "Universal Pictures" with no movies.